DjangoGirls/organizer-manual/step_by_step/README.md

 - Make sure attendees confirmed they attendance
 - [Make sure all the logistics are figured out](logistics/README.html)

+### 1 week before

+- Confirm with attendees one last time that they're still planning to attend the event!
+Make some last minute replacements if someone cancels.

 ### After the event

 - Follow up with global Django Girls and let us know how it went!